PEXANE2/azure-docs.tr-tr/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: Azure Media Encoder 'dan Media Encoder Standard 'e geçiş | Microsoft Docs
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: Bu konuda, Azure Medya Kodlayıcısı 'ndan Media Encoder Standard medya işlemcisine nasıl geçiş yapılacağı anlatılmaktadır.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako